C0deWiser/polyglot/readme.md

 You only left to translate files.

-## Gettext translator
+## Gettext Translator

-As Laravel Translator may hold strings in different files, as Gettext may hold strings in different files.
+As Laravel Translator may hold strings in different files (that we call namespace), so Gettext may hold strings in different files (that is called domains).
 The idea is alike, but there are a lot of difference.

-Also, Gettext may split strings by categories, described by php constants `LC_MESSAGES`, `LC_MONETARY`, `LC_TIME` and so on.
+Gettext may split strings by categories, described by php constants `LC_MESSAGES`, `LC_MONETARY`, `LC_TIME` and so on.

 By default, Polyglot stores collected strings on `messages` domain in `LC_MESSAGES`category.